What Grows Where?

 Minimum Success

-Success means achieving 100% of these
+Success means achieving 100% of the following

 • Free of most technical glitches